EchelonMarket/echelon-sdk/README.md

 const borrowable = await getAccountBorrowable(aptos, account, market);
 ```

 The user can borrow an amount of coins less than the maximum borrowable.
-To send the transaction, you can use "@thalalabs/surf"or Aptos wallet adapter.
+To send the transaction, you can use "@thalalabs/surf" or Aptos wallet adapter.
 Here is an example using Surf:

 ```tsx
 import { createBorrowPayload } from "echelon-sdk";